 - filtering down to just the subset of rows that you want to change in bulk.

-A ‘Facet’ groups all the like values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.
+Facet groups all the like values that appear in a column, and allows you to filter the data by those values.
+It also allows you to edit values across many records at the same time.

 One type of Facet is called a ‘Text facet’.
 This groups all the identical text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.